 Lawn mowers work to give you a great looking lawn by cutting your grass to a uniform length, but all that cut grass has to go somewhere.
 Side-discharge mowers allow the grass clippings to shoot out the side but can leave unsightly piles of clippings.
 Bagging your grass clippings can be inconvenient because you have to stop mowing to empty the bag.
-Mulching mowers chop the grass clippings fine and insert them back into the lawn.
+Instead, mulching mowers chop the grass clippings fine and insert them back into the lawn.
 You can convert many side-discharge and bag mowers into mulching mowers.

 Grasscycling is the process of allowing the grass clippings that result from mowing your lawn to remain on your lawn where they can decompose naturally.
 Grass clippings break down quickly, returning nutrients back into the soil.
 This process of grasscycling helps reduce your need to water and fertilize your lawn.
 It can also help reduce the amount of material added to solid waste dumps.
+A mulching mower allows you to easily recycle your grass this way.

-Mulching vs. Side-Discharge
+Mulching Versus Side-Discharge Mowers

 Grass clippings produced by conventional side-discharge mowers are typically larger in size than those produced by mulching mowers.
 Clippings from a side-discharge mower tend to accumulate in rows or patches.
 While this may be unattractive, it does not typically harm your lawn.
 Mulching mowers chop the grass clippings into much finer pieces, allowing them to settle into the grass without the clumps.
 The finer cut also helps the clippings to decompose more rapidly.